myint/python-modernize/README.rst

 Unicode Literal Control:

-- By default modernize will wrap literals with the six helpers.
+- By default modernize will leave literals alone.
+- ``--six`` will wrap literals with the six helpers.
 This is useful if you want to support Python 3.1 and Python 3.2 without bigger changes.
 - Alternatively there is the ``--compat-unicode`` flag which does not change unicode literals at all which means that you can take advantage of PEP 414.